apache/zookeeper/README.md

 recent release at u211 or above.

 # Contributing
 We always welcome new contributors to the project!
-See [How to Contribute](https://cwiki.apache.org/confluence/display/ZOOKEEPER/HowToContribute) for details on how to submit patchs through a pull request and our contribution workflow.
+See [How to Contribute](https://cwiki.apache.org/confluence/display/ZOOKEEPER/HowToContribute) for details on how to submit patches as pull requests and other aspects of our contribution workflow.

 [ciBadge]: https://github.com/apache/zookeeper/workflows/CI/badge.svg